 If a surface’s mapping corner snap the mapping corner of another surface they will be attached together.
 The two corners will now move altogether as a same corner.
 They can be detached by clicking on them while holding the

-To easily the mapping in some case, the surface can be print with only there contours by checking the box d
+To easily the mapping in some case, use the box

 Binding a Layer to a Surface